Sharkbit: Take Down Bruce the Great White and Save the Beachgoers in Stern's Latest Pinball Creation

 You can also play any multiball mode as a single-ball mode, if you trap a ball at the mini-flipper by holding it up, and then hold the action button (which will be flashing green).
 This will enable “flip-lock” and trap the ball there without you needing to worry about keeping it under control, though it will time out after about 20 seconds.

-Bounty hunts will often help out with flip-lock, increasing its timer, allowing balls held in the flip-lock to apply 2x to all multiball scoring, or (in the case of Tiger Shark) outright making it unlimited rather than once per ball.
+Bounty hunts will often help out with flip-lock, increasing its timer, allowing balls held in the flip-lock to apply 2x to all multiball scoring, or (in the case of Tiger Shark) outright making it unlimited rather than once per ball (read: hit five shots to reactivate the flip-lock when used).

 Feeding Frenzy